Generic Name: ruxolitinib (RUX-oh-LI-ti-nib)

 - if you have an infection (including an infection that will not go away), a history of infection that keeps coming back, a history of tuberculosis (TB), or a positive skin test for TB, or if you have recently been in close contact with someone who has had TB

-- if you are on dialysis or have a history of liver or kidney problems
+- if you have a history of kidney problems, liver problems, or skin cancer

 Some MEDICINES MAY INTERACT with Jakafi.
 Tell your health care provider if you are taking any other medicines, especially any of the following: